mahabub-hossain/touristapp/readme.md

 1.Full function able admin pannel.
 2.Multiple image implementation with ajax update and delete request.
-3.Google map api implementation which show map according to Latitude and Langitude of a city.User can serch the direction path to go one place to another.
+3.Google map api implementation which shows map according to Latitude and Langitude of a city.User can serch the direction path to go one place to another.
 4.Weather map api implementation .
 It shows selected city's current weather status.
 5.Package search according to price by using Range slider and also according to country.